quicwg/base-drafts/draft-ietf-quic-transport.md

 The client then attempts to create a connection using that version.
 Though the contents of the Initial packet the client sends might not change in response to version negotiation, a client MUST increase the packet number it uses on every packet it sends.
-Packets MUST continue to use long headers and MUST include the new negotiated protocol version.

-The client MUST use the long header format and include its selected version on all packets until it has 1-RTT keys and it has received a packet from the server which is not a Version Negotiation packet.
+The client MUST use the long header format and include its selected version on all packets until it has 1-RTT keys.

 A client MUST NOT change the version it uses unless it is in response to a Version Negotiation packet from the server.
 Once a client receives a packet